 MRDLG (Maximum Residual Disinfectant Level Goal) The level of a drinking water disinfectant below which there is no known or expected risk to health.

-MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants pCi/L (Picocuries per Liter) A measure of the radioactivity in water.
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.

 N/A Not applicable.